BiffaClem/ShadyCrosswords/README.md

 - Session state is persisted to prevent data loss

 ### Data Management
-- **Puzzles**: Stored as JSON files in the `puzzles/` directory, loaded into database on startup
+- **Puzzles**: Stored as JSON files in the `puzzles/` directory, loaded into the database on startup
-- **User Data**: SQLite database with user accounts, sessions, and progress
+- **User Data**: PostgreSQL holds user accounts, sessions, invites, and puzzle progress
 - **Sessions**: Temporary WebSocket-based sessions for collaborative solving

 ### Security